cheiraml/RisitasCorp_Rider/README.md

 The technological dedicated to all those circuits, and devices necessary for the functionality of the project.

+Our project was based on the idea of getting to the u by bicycle, in the longest possible time, "it's a world upside down", where the later you arrive the better, so our runner will have to arrive late to the u and your saboteur will create different actions that will make him move faster and faster.

+There will always be a master, someone who tells the actions that the saboteur must do, to obtain these benefits.

 **The design**

 comprising the creation process and user experience.